 - A 1 sentence description of what each team member worked on

 - A bulleted list of new features/functionality implemented

 - A bulleted list of specific files the team would like to have reviewed

 - A bulleted list of blocking issues or other help needed

 You will be conducting two teammate group peer reviews during mid-quarter and end-quarter.
 This will involve giving demos of your work to other teams and gathering feedback.

 Project Webpage for each team:

 Each team is required to create a webpage that will include all the material created throughout the quarter.
 Every deliverable will be linked from your webpage.
-Teams can use any hosting service they like.
+Teams will create their websites through GitHub pages.
 The style should be like on Kickstarter, (Example).
 Keep the website simple so it easy for us to navigate.

 Make sure to document everything and put it on the website (notes, pictures, videos, etc), and send us the link that we can add to the course webpage.